EivindArvesen/react-workshop/exercise-5/README.md

 ### Dispatching actions when a component mounts

-The last thing is that we must dispatch actions from an React component when it initially mounts in order to get the todos created.
+The last thing is that we must dispatch actions from a React component when it initially mounts in order to get the todos created.
 To do that, we need to make use of React's _lifecycle hooks_.

 React components have various lifecycle hooks.
 From the React docs: